Post Grads & Interns

-MLTS is dedicated to helping and preparing pre-licensed clinicians and graduate students pursue their goal in becoming experienced clinicians.
-We like to play our part in ensuring that they become competant, well qualified clinicians that are able to learn and utilize various therapeutic approaches in order to meet the varied needs of their clients.
-MLTS places a strong emphasis in providing good, quality care so only our most experienced, senior licensed clinicians supervise our post graduates and interns to ensure clients are still receiving the same standard of excellence our clients have come to expect from our practice.
-Services provided by pre-licensed clinicians and interns are not reimbursed through insurance, but we do offer their services at a reduced fee that’s based on their level of experience and amount of weekly supervised hours.
-All of our post graduates and students have had several years of previous mental health experience prior to joining our practice.
+MLTS is dedicated to helping and preparing pre-licensed clinicians and graduate students to become experienced and qualified independent clinicians.
+Through providing them with supervised experience, we help to ensure that they become competent, well-qualified clinicians that are able to learn and utilize a multitude of therapeutic approaches in order to meet the varied needs of their clients.
+MLTS places a strong emphasis on providing solid, quality care to all clients so only our most experienced and senior licensed clinicians supervise our post graduates and interns to ensure clients are still receiving the same standard of excellence our clients have come to expect from our practice.
+Services provided by pre-licensed clinicians and interns are not reimbursed through insurance, but we do offer such services at a reduced fee based on the clinician’s level of experience and amount of weekly supervised hours.
+All of our post-graduates and students have had several years of previous mental health experience prior to joining our practice.

 Alexandra received her doctorate in clinical psychology from Long Island University-Post and is completing her postdoctoral fellowship.
 She has previously worked in a variety of settings, including hospitals, community mental health centers, and college counseling centers.
 Alexandra most frequently utilizes psychodynamic, cognitive, and acceptance-based approaches in her work with clients.
 She appreciates the opportunities she had to complete her training with clients of diverse backgrounds and cultures, and strives to honor the complexity of each individual.
 In addition, Alexandra believes it is crucial to create a secure, warm environment in which clients feel comfortable speaking about the difficult issues that have led them to seek treatment.
 Alexandra works with a range of presenting concerns, including anxiety, mood disorders, relationship and identity concerns, trauma, and eating/body image concerns.